himankgupta1/himankgupta1/README.md

 - 👩‍💻 Final year B.Tech student at Vellore Institute of Technology, Vellore
 - 📍 I'm based in Delhi, India
-- 👀 Interested in Data
+- 👀 Interested in Data Science
 - ✍️ Currently learning Machine Learning and AI
 - 📧 You can reach me by [email](mailto:himankguptaa@gmail.com)